DaS™ – Journey Transformation

 Understand

-Using a growth mindset to understand the landscape.
+Growth mindset to shape the landscape.

 Most understanding phases use critical thinking to define what is wrong with the solution or the opposition.
 In the first 90 days book, Michael Watkins focuses on laying down the foundation for the very profound move to integrate yourself with the business and then scale.